Tazri/c_plus_plus/New/01.principles_of_object_oriented_programming/principle_of_object_oriented_programming.md

 6. Dynamic Binding
 7. Message Passing

+## Some important History of OOP
+- First introduce the Object Oriented Programming by **Alan Kay** circa(প্রায়) 1966 ot 1967.
+- Alan Kay said : "As complexity increases, architecture dominates the basic material."

 ## Object
 Object are the basic run-time entities in an object-oriented system.
 They represent data, attribute or properties of something.